-- re-filed as a Formal Complaint alleging Non-Title IX Sexual Harassment, and the matter will proceed under the Grievance Procedure to the Hearing Process. - 2.
-Mandatory Dismissal of Formal Complaints of Other Prohibited Conduct.
+- 2. Mandatory Dismissal of Formal Complaints of Other Prohibited Conduct.
 The University must dismiss Formal Complaints alleging Prohibited Conduct when the allegations raised in the Formal Complaint (or certain allegations within the Formal Complaint), even if proved, do not fall under the definition of Prohibited Conduct. - 3.
 Discretionary Dismissal.
-The University may dismiss Formal Complaints alleging both Title IX and Non-Title IX Sexual Harassment and Formal Complaints alleging Sex Discrimination or Retaliation when: - a.
-The Complainant asks the Title IX Coordinator in writing to withdraw the Formal Complaint or any allegations therein, - b.
+The University may dismiss Formal Complaints alleging both Title IX and Non-Title IX Sexual Harassment75 and Formal Complaints alleging Sex Discrimination or Retaliation when: - a.
+The Complainant asks the Title IX Coordinator in writing to withdraw the Formal Complaint or any allegations therein, 76 - b.
 The Respondent is no longer enrolled at or employed by the University, or - c.
 Specific circumstances exist that prevent the Investigator from gathering evidence sufficient to reach a determination as to the allegations contained in the Formal Complaint. - 4.
 Notice of Dismissal.
 The Title IX Coordinator will promptly notify the Parties in writing of a Dismissal decision and the reasons for the Dismissal.
 The Parties will have 24 hours to appeal the Dismissal decision in writing to the Title IX Coordinator.
 See Section XXIV. - 5.
 Availability of Supportive Measures.
 Parties to a dismissed Formal Complaint still have access to Supportive Measures at the Title IX Coordinator's discretion. - 6.
 Options to Pursue Dismissed Formal Complaints.
 For Formal Complaints that are dismissed because the alleged conduct does not constitute Sexual Harassment, Sexual Discrimination, or Retaliation, even if proven, the Complainant may still have the conduct addressed through the Conduct Code, Employee Handbook, or Faculty Handbook. - 7.
 Finality of Dismissal Decision.
 The Dismissal decision becomes final either: - a.
 On the date that the Title IX Coordinator provides the Parties with the Appeal Decision, if an appeal was filed, or - b.On the date on which an appeal would no longer be considered timely.